nivagator/personal-site/_posts/2020-03-06-synology-nfs-mount.md

   ```bash
   192.168.1.30:/volume1/backups  5.4T  3.7T  1.8T  68% /mnt/backups
   ```

+## Done

+Not too bad!
+You now have access to the shared folder to use it however you need.
+You can also mount other shares by creating new mount points and following the same set of instructions to enable NFS access.
+Using the same RaspberryPi and Synology NAS, I have `/mnt/backups` and `/mnt/files` attached for different purposes.
+Neat!

 Let me know if you have questions or if there's something I missed.